leoebfolsom/leoebfolsom.github.io/README.md

 ## vim

 ### editor modes
 When using vim, you can either be in one of several modes.
-Here'll, I'll explain "insert" and "normal" modes.
+Here, I'll explain "insert" and "normal" modes.
 (I'll add others as I learn about them.)

 **Insert mode** is similar to the way you’d normally interact with a text editor.